 These were the three areas of focus in our research.
-We found that there is enormous potential for HR to foster organisational innovation and hardwire innovative behaviours.
+We found that there is enormous potential for HR to foster organizational innovation and hardwire innovative behaviours.
 This can be achieved by bringing forth core HR capabilities.

-This eBook brings together the results of our research to provide a market perspective on the current state of organisational innovation and HR’s contribution to this.
+This eBook brings together the results of our research to provide a market perspective on the current state of organizational innovation and HR’s contribution to this.
 It is based on survey data from 322 business and HR professionals, interviews with 33 HR executives, and commentary and research from industry thought leaders.